 There are five primary podcast formats, or you can choose a mixed format.
 Each one suits different hosts’ goals and preferences.

 To help you decide, I produced a podcast mini-series where I hosted one Wit & Wire podcast episode in each podcast format.
 You can listen to all five episodes here, or continue reading to learn more about each format:

 1. A solo podcast

 As a solo podcaster, you are the sole soothing voice on your show.
 You are most likely delivering prepared content, although it doesn’t need to be fully scripted.
-(You could also choose to work from a rough outline.)
+(Many hosts choose to work from a rough outline instead.)

 A solo podcast mimics the feeling of attending a lecture or watching a TED talk.
 Since there’s only one “presenter” – you! – it’s a one-way stream of communication.

 Who should start a solo podcast?

 Going solo is a great choice for educators and motivators, or sometimes investigators.
 If your goal is to share knowledge with a wider audience, then this could be a great fit.